ikmb/TOFU-MAaPO/docs/installation.md

 This pipeline is containerized with Singularity and Docker.
 You will need to prepare databases for respective modules (Metaphlan4, HUMAnN3 or Kraken2) and a config file for your compute system.

-On the Kiel Medcluster, no action is required! <br />

 Change the config file `conf/custom.config` to your system.
 Please follow the instructions below before running the respective modules within the pipeline.
 You will then be able to run the pipeline with your config with the parameter `-profile custom`. <br />